Skip to Content

 Where to stay in Lyon

-• 3rd Arrondissement: This is the area considered to be Lyon's business district, so if you are travelling on business then booking a hotel here will probably be very convenient.
-The 3rd Arrondissement is also where most of the chain hotels are located, has a modern atmosphere and is well connected to the rest of the city by metro.
+• 3rd Arrondissement: This is the area considered to be Lyon's business district, so if you are traveling on business then booking a hotel here will probably be very convenient.
+The 3rd Arrondissement is also where most of the chain hotels are located, has a modern atmosphere, and is well connected to the rest of the city by metro.
 Find the best hotels in the 3rd Arrondissement here.

 • 6th Arrondissement: This is the most elegant and chic part of Lyon, with wide avenues and old mansions.
-If you've got the cash to splurge you'll find plenty of luxury hotels, boutiques and restaurants in the 6th Arrondissement which is located northeast of the city centre.
+If you've got the cash to splurge you'll find plenty of luxury hotels, boutiques, and restaurants in the 6th Arrondissement which is located northeast of the city centre.
 Find the best hotels in the 6th arrondissement now.

 Things to do in Lyon